 - the pupils at Gargunnock Primary School;

-- · Community Council news;
+- Community Council news;

 - Community Centre news;

 - Community Trust news; and

-- · Church news.
+- Church news.

-This year there were four editions ably edited by our volunteer editor Jon Park.
+This year there were four editions collated and edited by our young volunteer editor Louise Crawford, ably assisted by her mother Shona.

-It is hoped that the Bugle will continue to grow from strength to strength as it has become even more important in sharing information and what is happening within the community, the Trust and all the other local organisations as well as the Community Centre
+It is hoped that the Bugle will continue to grow from strength to strength as it has become even more important in sharing information and what is happening within the community, the Trust and all the other local organisations as well as the Community Centre.